ktaka-ccmp/google-oauth2-example/Readme.md

 └── frontend
 ```

-The [google-oauth](google-oauth) [noauth](noauth) directory contains example apps for React.js+DRF and React.js+fastapi using Google OAuth as the authentication mechanism.
+The [google-oauth](google-oauth) directory contains example apps for React.js+DRF and React.js+fastapi using Google OAuth as the authentication mechanism.

 ```
 google-oauth/